projectacrn/acrn-hypervisor/tools/acrnlog/README.rst

 supporting four 1MB log files by default.
 You can change this log file limitation temporarily or permanently.

+Options:

+    -h
+        display the help

+    -t:
+	specify a polling interval (ms).
+Once buffer is empty, acrnlog stops and starts reading in specified interval.
+	If an incomplete log warning is reported, please try with a smaller interval to get a complete log.

+    -s:
+	limit the size of each log file, in KB.
+0 means no limitation.

+    -n:
+	specify the number of log files to keep, old files would be deleted.

 Temporary log file changes
 ==========================